cmsc426/cmsc426.github.io/hw1.md

 ## What you need to do

-The data is provided in the form of .mat file ( click [here](https://github.com/cmsc426/cmsc426.github.io/blob/master/assets/hw1/hw1_data.zip) to download).
-The data has various noise level as shown in the Figure 1.
+The 2D points data is provided in the form of .mat file ( click [here](https://github.com/cmsc426/cmsc426.github.io/blob/master/assets/hw1/hw1_data.zip) to download).
+The visualization of data with different noise level is shown in the following figure.

 <div class="fig fighighlight">
   <img src="/assets/hw1/data.jpg" width="100%">
   <div class="figcaption">
-    2D data points.
   </div>
   <div style="clear:both;"></div>
 </div>